slimtoolkit/slim/README.md

 - `--target` - Target container image (name or ID).
 It's an alternative way to provide the target information.
 The standard way to provide the target information is by putting as the last value in the `build` command CLI call.
 - `--pull` - Try pulling target if it's not available locally (default: false).
 - `--show-plogs` - Show image pull logs (default: false).
-- `--http-probe` - Enables HTTP probing (ENABLED by default; you have to disable the probe if you don't need it by setting the flag to `false`)
+- `--http-probe` - Enables/disables HTTP probing (ENABLED by default; you have to disable the probe if you don't need it by setting the flag to `false`: `--http-probe=false`)
+- `--http-probe-off` - Alternative way to disable HTTP probing
 - `--http-probe-cmd` - Additional HTTP probe command [can use this flag multiple times]
 - `--http-probe-cmd-file` - File with user defined HTTP probe commands
 - `--http-probe-retry-count` - Number of retries for each HTTP probe (default value: 5)